fix8mt/conjure_enum/README.md

 ```

 ### iv.
 Using `conjure_enum::dispatch` with `enum_bitset`
-Using an `enum_bitset` can be a convenient way of iterating through a set of bits to call specific functions on each.
+Using an `enum_bitset` wth `conjure_enum::dispatch` can be a convenient way of iterating through a set of bits to call specific functions using `for_each`.
 The following demonstrates this:
 ```c++
 const auto dd3
 {